JoeSchiff/GIMP_video_filters/README.md

 <br/><br/>
 ## Summary:
+GNU Image Manipulation Program (GIMP) accepts only images, not videos.
+This tutorial describes how to do the following:

 1. Save each frame of the video as an image
 2. Apply a GIMP effect to each image
 3. Convert the images back to a video